Pompia: Uses

 The fruit has been grown and cultivated for at least two centuries in Sardinia; however, it did not gain international popularity until the 1990s, when a large orchard of pompia trees were planted as part of a social farming project.
-Since then, it has become a preside of Slow Food.
-It is most notably used in Sa pompia Intrea, a traditional dessert of Siniscola in which the rind of the fruit is candied and then covered with honey and served on an orange leaf.
+Since then, it has become a presidium of Slow Food.
+It is most notably used in sa pompia intrea, a traditional dessert of Siniscola in which the rind of the fruit is candied and then covered with honey and served on an orange leaf.
 It is also used in various liquors and is sometimes grafted onto sour orange.

 Genetics

-Before the parentage was confirmed, the pompia was thought to be a hybrid of a citron and grapefruit or citron and lemon; however, recent studies have proven the pompia to be a hybrid of the citron (C. medica) and the sour orange (C. aurantium), with the citron being the pollen parent and the sour orange being the seed parent.
+Before the parentage was confirmed, the pompia was thought to be a hybrid of a citron and grapefruit or citron and lemon; however, recent studies have proven the pompia to be a hybrid of the citron (Citrus medica) and the sour orange (Citrus aurantium), with the citron being the pollen parent and the sour orange being the seed parent.
 The variety of the citron parent has not been confirmed, but it is likely a Diamante citron or a common poncire.
 The pompia is genetically synonymous with the Rhobs el Arsa and Poncire de Collioure citrons.
-The essential oil composition in the leaf is closer to that of a citron, while the EO composition in the zest is closer to that of a sour orange.
+The essential oil composition in the leaf is closer to that of a citron, while the essential oil composition in the zest is closer to that of a sour orange.
 The major compound in the fruit is limonene at 94%, and it contains smaller amounts of sesquiterpenes and its derivatives.
 The rind of the fruit contains antioxidant substances and the leaves contain antimicrobial substances that kill Listeria bacteria on foods.

-Taxonomy

-Citrus limon var. pompia is treated as a synonym of Citrus limon in taxonomy.